 In one section of his acceptance speak for the Bergey Award 2014, Hans-Peter Klenk explained the advantages of GGDC for microbial species delineation over alternatives such as the ANI software (JSpecies etc.).

 The foundations are detailed in these papers (by using the GGDC you agree to cite at least one of them).

 The delineation of subspecies with the GGDC has been introduced in the following study (by using the GGDC subspecies report you agree to cite this paper):

 The taxonomic use of DNA G+C content as calculated from genome-sequence data and its relation to DDH was investigated here (by using the GGDC G+C difference report you agree to cite this paper):

 The question of when a DDH experiment should be mandatory in microbial taxonomy given a certain 16S rRNA gene sequence similarity threshold, was revisited here:

 The GBDP procedure has previously been introduced and updated in the following studies:

-The suitability of GBDP for phylogenetic reconstruction is exemplified by a number of studies:
+The suitability of GBDP for phylogenetic reconstruction is exemplified by a number of studies.
+Here is a selection: